WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 [^2]: No, wait, I'm mixing it up with snowflakes.
 [^3]: To be clear, I mean that love implies caring, but you can totally care without loving.
 [^4]: Be assured, I do not condone any of these actions.
 There is no context where harming others is justified.
+[^5]: Or we can double down and get both at the same time!